Common Cold Symptoms: What’s Normal, What’s Not

-How do you know when common cold symptoms might indicate the flu?
 Take your temperature.
-A mild case of the flu often mimics common cold symptoms, but a cold rarely raises your temperature above 101 degrees Fahrenheit.
+A mild case of the flu often has symptoms like a cold, but a cold rarely raises your temperature above 101 degrees F.

 When to Call the Doctor About Cold Symptoms

-Except in newborns, the common cold is not dangerous.
-Symptoms usually go away in a week or two without any special treatment.
-Unfortunately, colds can wear down your body's resistance, making you more susceptible to bacterial infections.
+Except in newborns, colds aren't dangerous.
+The symptoms usually go away without any special treatment.
+But when you're sick it can wear down your body's resistance, making you more open to an infection by a bacteria.

-If your common cold symptoms are severe and aren't improving, seek medical attention.
-Your doctor likely will examine your throat and ears and listen to your lungs.
-He or she may take a throat culture by brushing your throat with a long cotton-tipped swab.
-This will show whether you have a bacterial infection that requires treatment with antibiotics.
+See your doctor if your cold symptoms are severe and you aren't getting better.
+He'll likely check your throat and ears, and listen to your lungs.
+He may take a throat culture by brushing your throat with a long cotton-tipped swab.
+This will show whether you have an infection that needs treatment with antibiotics.